MonitorQA/ExternalApiDocs/_posts/2024-01-05-role-permissions-reference.md

 ---
 category: Roles
 categoryOrder: 9
+url_path: '/role-permissions-reference'
 title: 'Role Permissions Reference'
 order: 1
 layout: null
 ---

 This reference document provides detailed descriptions of all available permissions for each role type in the MonitorQA system.
-Permissions use Google IAM-style string constants (e.g., `audits.do`, `audits.manage`).
+Permissions are string constants with dot notation (e.g., `audits.do`, `audits.manage`).
 Use this reference when configuring role permissions through the Create Role and Update Role endpoints.

 ## Admin Role Permissions (roleType: 0)